 WHO ARE WE?

-Say It With Your Chest (SIWYC) is a social enterprise which was created to lower the rate of fixed period and permanent exclusions in state primary and secondary schools, by decreasing persistent disruptive behaviour.
+Say It With Your Chest (SIWYC) is a social enterprise.
+We were formed to lower the rate of fixed period and permanent exclusions in secondary schools, by decreasing persistent disruptive behaviour.
 We focus on exclusions because several pieces of research has found that:

 ‘‘Being excluded and not engaging with school are very strong indicators for those who are at risk of involvement in youth violence.”
 Youth safety taskforce